THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 • Fully Verified
 • Fully Subordinate to ROOT

-This Seal does carry sovereign authority.
+This Seal does not carry sovereign authority.
 It reflects the ROOT Terminus Seal.

 ============================================================